OSC/ood-documentation/develop/_sources/how-tos/app-development/app-sharing.rst.txt

 System Installed Apps
 ---------------------

 Admins may install apps to the system by copying the application directory to ``/var/www/ood/apps/sys``.
 Default directory permissions (``755``) will allow all users with access to OnDemand to see and run that app.
 Apps may have their access restricted by changing the permissions on individual application directories.
-For example if a site does not wish to show licensed software to un-licensed users they might do the following:
+For example if a site does not wish to show licensed software to unlicensed users they might do the following:

   .. code-block:: sh